 Cincinnati Review — For fiction: “looking for work that has energy, that has complication (which is different than obfuscation or confusion); I’m looking for work that, whether it’s realistic or surrealistic, is rich in language and plot and structure.
 Work that stands out.
 Work that’s not just ecstatic, but that makes its reader feel ecstatic, too.”
 Also accepts nonfiction and poetry.
 Open to submissions between August 15 and March 15.
 Up to 40 double-spaced pages.
 Pays $25/page for prose.

-Colorado Review — short fiction and personal essays with contemporary themes. no genre fiction.
+Colorado Review — Litarary short fiction and personal essays with contemporary themes.
+No genre fiction.
 Prefers range of 15-25 manuscript pages.
 Previously unpublished.
 Pays $200 for short stories and essays, plus two copies of the issue in which they’re published and a one-year subscription to Colorado Review.

-Compelling Science Fiction — science fiction.
+Compelling Science Fiction — Sci-fi.
 Pays 6¢/word, 1K-10K words.
 They really don’t want negative fiction, or anything dystopian.
 Wants upbeat, positive, encouraging.

 Crazyhorse — Open to all narrative styles and forms.
 Always on the lookout for something they haven’t seen before.
 Wants a story they won’t be able to forget.
 2,500-8,500 words.
 Simultaneous submissions okay, as long as you let them know if your submission is accepted elsewhere.
 Pays $20 per page of layout, max $200.